Oudwins/dstyler/README.md

 ds.media("(max-width: 300px)").set({ div: { background: "red" } }); // NOT RECOMENDED.
 May lead to unexpected behaviour.
 ```

-Add: adds value to a node (creates if it doesn't exist, updates if it does)
+add(values): adds value to a node (creates if it doesn't exist, updates if it does)

 ```js
 // div {background: 'blue'; color: 'red'}